prometheusresearch/baseline-codebase/src/rex.web/README.rst

         def render(self, req, n):
             return Response("I trust you!", content_type='text/plain')

-To make a request to an unsafe command, a web page must send so-called CSRF token along with the request.
+To make a request to an unsafe command, a web page must send a so-called CSRF token along with the request.
 The value of the token could added to a template using variables ``CSRF_INPUT_TAG`` or ``CSRF_META_TAG``.